Skip to main content

 search:confluenceSearch Confluence content

-Classic scopes provide broader access patterns and are required for certain API endpoints.
-Some features may not work correctly without these scopes enabled.
+Classic scopes provide broader access patterns required for certain API endpoints.
+Some features may not work correctly without them.

 ScopeDescription